-Gemara in Tractate Shavuos: There is a principle, "If one has the ability to prevent his fellow from sinning, but chooses to remain passive, he is held culpable for the sin that was transgressed."
+The Gemara in Tractate Shvuos tells is that there is a principle, "If one has the ability to prevent his fellow from sinning, but chooses to remain passive, he is held culpable for the sin that was transgressed."
 To intercede to prevent one from sinning, one does not need to be a zealot.
 One needs to only appreciate the gravity of the wrong that is being perpetrated.
 It is something that is a detriment to the transgressor and the Jewish people as a whole.
 Just as one has an obligation to rescue his fellow when he is drowning, so too does one have the obligation to try to dissuade him from leaving the proper path.

-Seeing G-d Through His Own Lens
+2. Seeing G'd Through His Own Lens

-Torah: "Moshe assembled the entire assembly of the Children of Israel and said to them," These are the things that Hashem commanded to do."

-Midrash: "G-d said to Moshe, "Gather large assemblies of Jews and lecture before them in a public setting the laws of Shabbos, so that future generations may learn from you to gather large assemblies of Jews each Shabbos in the study halls to learn what is 'forbidden' and what is 'permitted'.
+The Torah states, "Moshe assembled the entire assembly of the Children of Israel and said to them," These are the things that Hashem commanded to do."
+The Midrash states, "G'd said to Moshe, 'Gather large assemblies of Jews and lecture before them in a public setting the laws of Shabbos, so that future generations may learn from you to gather large assemblies of Jews each Shabbos in the study halls to learn what is 'forbidden' and what is 'permitted'.
 You shall do this so that My Great Name shall be extolled among My children."
-The purpose of assembling and lecturing to large assemblies of Jews is not merely for the sake of the study of Torah, but rather to ultimately bring glory to G-d's Name through His children's praises.
+The purpose of assembling and lecturing to large assemblies of Jews is not merely for the sake of the study of Torah, but rather to ultimately bring glory to G'd's Name through His children's praises.
 One would think that gathering large assemblies of people in the synagogue to pray and sing His praises would be considered extolling His Name.

-Ramban in his commentary on Bo: A synagogue is a location of assembly in which the Jewish people gather to acknowledge G-d and sing His praises.

-The Midrash is teaching us that the true praise of G-d can only come about through the study of His laws, understanding what is "forbidden" and what is "permitted."
+As Ramban explains in his commentary in the Portion of Bo, that a synagogue is a location of assembly in which the Jewish people gather to acknowledge G'd and sing His praises.
+However, the Midrash is teaching us that the true praise of G'd can only come about through the study of His laws, understanding what is "forbidden" and what is "permitted."
 Why is this so?

-Mishna in Ethics of our Fathers: "Ein am haaretz chasid.
-An unlearned person cannot be scrupulously pious."

-Rabbeinu Yonah in his commentary: "It is inferred from what is stated in the Mishna that although one can only become a "chasid" if he is learned; however, one can become devoutly righteous (tzaddik) even if he is unlearned.
+The Mishna in Ethics of our Fathers states, "Ein am haaretz chasid - An unlearned person cannot be scrupulously pious."
+Rabbeinu Yonah explains in his commentary, "It is inferred from what is stated in the Mishna that although one can only become a "chasid" if he is learned; however, one can become devoutly righteous (tzaddik) even if he is unlearned.
 One can only be a tzaddik if he does everything correctly, in conformance with what the Torah prescribes.
-If so, how can the person who is ignorant of Torah be a tzaddik when he is not aware of what the Torah dictates?
+If so, how can the person who is ignorant of Torah, be a tzaddik when he is not aware of what the Torah dictates?
 One can be a tzaddik regardless of his lack of Torah knowledge if he is instructed by another how to conduct his life as a proper Jew in every situation.
-However, in order for one to become a chasid (scrupulously pious), which is one who goes beyond his base obligation, he must internalize the value of the service of G-d, which can only come about through the study of Torah.
-To go beyond one's obligation, one must be inspired and motivated.
+However, in order for one to become a chasid (scrupulously pious), which is one who goes beyond his base obligation, he must internalize the value of the service of G'd, which can only come about through the study of Torah.
+To go beyond one's obligation one must be inspired and motivated.
 Thus, the unlearned person, who does not have the Torah to inspire, motivate, and achieve a higher level, cannot be a chasid."